 A popular anaheim variety because of its very mild heat.
-This pepper is a great choice to grow for an introduction to spicier New Mexico pod-type green chiles.
+This pepper is a great choice to grow for a mild introduction to New Mexico pod-type green chiles.
 The Sonora pepper can be eaten raw, cooked, or roasted and peeled.
-A great choice for chile rellenos stuffed with meat and cheese.
+A great choice for chile rellenos when stuffed with meat and cheese.

-Large anaheim-style fruits grow up to 10" long with thick flesh.
-Produces excellent yields of green to red ripening fruits.
-Plants grow to 30” tall.
+The large anaheim-style fruits grow up to 10" long with thick flesh.
+It produces excellent yields of green peppers that ripen to red.
+The plant will grow to 30” tall.
 TMV resistance.

 Capsicum annuum (75 days)

 ~ Packet contains 1 oz. seeds.
 Approx 3,000 seeds (Germ.
 92% 7/2023)

 In early spring, start seeds indoors 8 weeks prior to warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
 Provide 85°F bottom heat, and bright light, and keep moist at all times.
 Seeds will germinate in 7-14 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
 Plant them directly into rich soil, 30” apart, or into large 5-gallon containers.
 Harvest chiles when they are green.
 If left on the plant for a couple more weeks, the chiles will turn red at full maturity.